The NZ Student Money Guide (Survive and Thrive on a Budget)

 The bottom line

 Student budgeting is simple: know what comes in, spend less than that, and track where it goes.
 You don't need a complex system — just awareness.
 Most students who get into financial trouble didn't plan to overspend — they just never looked at the numbers.
+Get started free with Steady.

 Suggested reads